German occupation of Byelorussia during World War II: Holocaust

-Post-occupation
+Aftermath

 Later in 1944, 30 German-trained Belarusians were airdropped behind the Soviet front line to spark disarray.
 These were known as "Čorny Kot" ("Black Cat") led by Michał Vituška.
 They had some initial success due to disorganization in the rear guard of Red Army.
 Other Belarusian units slipped through Białowieża Forest and full scale guerrilla war erupted in 1945.
-But the NKVD infiltrated these units and neutralized them by the end of 1946.
+The NKVD infiltrated these units and neutralized them by the end of 1946.

 In total, Belarus lost a quarter of its pre-war population in the Second World War, including practically all its intellectual elite.
 About 9,200 villages and 1,200,000 houses were destroyed.
 The major towns of Minsk and Vitebsk lost over 80% of their buildings and city infrastructure.
 For the defense against the Germans, and the tenacity during the German occupation, the capital Minsk was awarded the title Hero City after the war.
 The fortress of Brest was awarded the title Hero-Fortress.